2022/5783 High Holy Days

 Reciprocity

 Will you be traveling during the High Holy Days?
 Through the URJ (Union of Reform Judaism), individuals who belong to a Reform congregation can attend High Holy Day services at other Reform congregations throughout the world.
 We can help you with tickets at a Reform synagogue in your destination city.
-Call Cheryl Ross at 216.831.3233 to for assistance obtaining tickets for another synagogue.
+Call Cheryl Ross at 216.831.3233 x261 for assistance obtaining tickets for another synagogue.

 Ushers Needed